Celebrating Twenty Nine Years in Bloom

 Despite being in operation for over 20 years the Park has stayed true to its origins.
 Both Richard Plain and John Beedle are still active member volunteers and will willingly share stories of the Park's history.
 We are also honored with visits from the daughters of the Atkinson family, Gladys Gibson and Helen Naundorf, who owned the land that the Park is situated on between 1919 and 1954!
 The Park has installed a replica birdhouse of the Atkinson family's home in the same location as where their house originally stood and our Heritage Garden features plants and items from that time.

 Over the past 20 years the St. Albert Botanic Park has become a jewel in the heart of St. Albert.
-Annual Park events include our Mother's Day Rose Sale, Canada Day Strawberry Tea, a yearly Rose Show, Picnic in the Park, and Christmas in October in the Gift Shop.
+Annual Park events include our Mother's Day Rose Sale, Canada Day Strawberry Tea, Garden Day in the Park, Picnic in the Park, and Christmas in October in the Gift Shop.
 The Park also hosts a number of outdoor wedding ceremonies and other special community events, and has become an increasingly popular gathering point for the general public.

-Note to Visitors: Park entrance gates are open year round and there is no admission charge.
+Note to Visitors: Park entrance is open year round and there is no admission charge.
 No dogs are allowed and smoking is not permitted in the gardens.
+Cyclists must dismount and not ride their bikes through the Park.